DJO3/stdlib_grab/README.md

 scrape the site once and store links to the modules in a small Sqlite3 database.
 It will then pull a random module from the database and launch it in your default browser.

-There are a few requirements so please install start by creating a virtual environment and loading requirements.txt.
+There are a few requirements so please start by creating a virtual environment and loading requirements.txt.

 pip install -r requirements.txt